simplenetes-io/simplenetes/README.md

 Simplenetes compared to Kubernetes:

     - Simplenetes has a 100x less code than Kubernetes.
-    - Simplenetes has less moving parts
+    - Simplenetes has fewer moving parts
         - No etcd
         - No iptables
         - Root-less containers